A world-class institute of changemakers in the deaf and signing community.

 Admission to the English major program requirements:

-A grade of C or better in ENG 208 or ENG 250 or their equivalents, and permission of Major/Minor coordinator or chair.
+A grade of C or better in any ENG Literature-focused course or ENG 250 or their equivalents, and permission of Major/Minor coordinator or chair.

 To be taken in freshman or sophomore years: